ElvisGmz/Chameleons-VueJS/README.md

 </style>
 ```

-> If for some reason you have problems applying `z-index` use the CSS class `non-index`.
+> If for some reason you have problems applying `z-index` use the CSS class `non-index` or `chameleons-visible` for fix default `overflow-hidden` in your section.
 Chameleons require as params `Vue` and `VueComponent` for work.

 # Reactivity